david618/rt/docs/IntroTest.md

 After downloading I moved the file to my test server.
 Put a copy in /var/www/html/apps/

-If you use this option you'll need to modify the "cmd" below to begin something like:
+If you use this option you'll need to modify the "cmd" in the apps below to begin something like:
 $MESOS_SANDBOX/jre1.8.0_151/bin/java

 You'll also need to include a URL to the jre.